microsoftgraph/aspnetcore-webhooks-sample/README.md

 After the app creates a subscription, Microsoft Graph sends a notification to the registered endpoint when events happen for the subscribed resource.
 The app then reacts to the event.

 This sample app subscribes to any resource configured in `appsettings.json` in `SubscriptionSettings:Resource` (default is `me/messages`) for any change  configured in `SubscriptionSettings:ChangeType` (default `created,updated`).
-When notified that of any notification, the app then updates a page with information about the resource.
+When receiving any notification, the app then updates a page with information about the resource.

 This project uses git submodules.
 After cloning the repository, make sure you execute the following commands: